ksator/junos-automation-with-ansible/ping/readme.md

 Ths is a core module

-the module is ping, the username is administrator, the host is vm:
+the module is ping, the username is administrator, the endpoint is an ubuntu vm (172.30.204.10):
 ```
 ansible --help

-ansible vm -m ping -u administrator -k
-SSH password:
-172.30.204.10 | SUCCESS => {
-    "changed": false,
-    "ping": "pong"
-}

 ansible 172.30.204.10 -m ping -u administrator -k
 SSH password: